crate/croud/docs/index.rst

   instances that you can deploy, manage, scale and monitor.
 - **Projects** are internal resources that contain clusters.
 They are automatically created when you create a cluster, but you can also create them manually and assign clusters to them.
-A project can contain many clusters but we recommand using one project per cluster for better organization.
+A project can contain many clusters but we recommend using one project per cluster for better organization.
 You can assign user permissions on the project level to manage access to clusters.
 - **Users** are the individual accounts that can access CrateDB Cloud.
 They can have